Lurkars/gloomhavensecretariat/README.md

 ## Personal disclaimer

 This is a hobby project I do in my spare time.
-The software fills a practical need due to the demise of the original Helper application, so I am following the **Quick'n'Dirty** approach to get things done quickly.
-This of course leads to a lack of quality and testing and the code base is definitely not in line with my profession.
+The software fills a practical need due to the demise of the original Gloomhaven Helper application, so I am following the **Quick'n'Dirty** approach to get things done quickly.
+This of course leads to a lack of quality and testing and the code base is definitely not in line with my professional taste.